Arden Station construction plans

 The location of the station within a primarily industrial area will help to reduce some of the impacts on local traffic and neighbouring residents and businesses.

 Key construction activities for Arden station would include:

-- Preparatory works, including demolition of buildings, land clearing and the relocation and protection of underground services such as water, gas and electricity.
+- Demolition of buildings, land clearing and the relocation and protection of underground services such as water and electricity.